CaiMiao/RelaunchB/README.md

 - ported to BlocksDS toolchain, at least it builds why not?
 - title renamed to RelaunchB due to ^ and naming sucks
-- keep a copy of `load.bin` from devkitPro/nds-bootloader at commit `a8364ae` and, `bootstub.bin`from gm9i as build component (I don't know it is used or not)
+- keep a copy of `load.bin` from lifehackerhansol/blocksds-bootloader at commit `ccc915e` and, `bootstub.bin` from gm9i as build component (I don't know it is used or not)
 - renamed `menu.bin` to `rbmenu.nds` so in other menu you can just launch
 - you tell me